-Ho Chi Minh City (previously known as Saigon) – Arrival
+Overnight in Ho Chi Minh City

-HCMC City – Half-day City Tour – Cu Chi tunnels
+HCMC City – Sightseeing Tour & Cu Chi tunnelsDay 2

-– Reunification Palace (the former Presidential Palace), where the war officially ended on April 30th, 1975 when tank 843 of the North Vietnamese Army crashed through the gates of the home of the President of the Republic of Vietnam
+– The Reunification Palace (the former Presidential Palace), where the war officially ended on April 30th, 1975 when tank 843 of the North Vietnamese Army crashed through the gates of the home of the President of the Republic of Vietnam

 – The Opera House, a popular backdrop for wedding photos, now used as a Municipal Theatre.

-– Jade Emperor Pagoda, built in 1909 in honor of the supreme Taoist god (the Jade Emperor or King of Heaven, Ngoc Hoang) – this is one of the most impressive temples in HCM City, filled with statues of deities and heroes.
+– The Jade Emperor Pagoda, built in 1909 in honor of the supreme Taoist god (the Jade Emperor or King of Heaven, Ngoc Hoang) – this is one of the most impressive temples in HCM City, filled with statues of deities and heroes.